4PointSolutions/FluentFormsAPI/spring/ConfigurationProperties.md

 `fluentforms.rproxy.aemPrefix` - This is used if the AEM instance is running under some directory other than the root directory on the AEM server.
 This can happen, for instance, when AEM is running under a JEE Application server.

+`fluentforms.rproxy.clientPrefix` - This is used if an application using the FluentForms reverse proxy functionality is located somewhere besides the root of the web server.
+Normally, all secondary resources (like js and css files) are routed through `/aem`, however if the application is deployed to a app server under `/clientApp`, then the reverse proxy will reside under `/clientApp/aem`.
+In order to compensate for this, the configuration property `fluentforms.rproxy.clientPrefix` should be set to `/clientApp` (as in `fluentforms.rproxy.clientPrefix=/clientApp`).

 `fluentforms.rproxy.afBaseLocation` - TBD - This needs to be documented.